Our Story

 Is Burge’s Meadows a Registered Charity?

-Yes, Burge’s Meadows is a registered charity (number 1213947) with a charitable object to promote the conservation, protection, and improvement of the physical and natural environment.
+Yes, Burge’s Meadows is a registered charity (number 1213947) with a charitable objective to promote the conservation, protection, and improvement of the physical and natural environment.

 How Can I Contact Burge’s Meadows?

-For any enquiries or assistance, you can contact us via phone, email, or through our website.
+For any enquiries or assistance, you can contact us via phone, email or our website form.

 Contact Us